 ClearCorrect was founded in late 2006.
 After two years of research and development, we received our FDA approval in early 2009.
 ClearCorrect aligners have been widely available in the US ever since.

 How is ClearCorrect different from other clear aligner companies?

 The first difference you’ll notice is cost.
-Our lab fees are up to 30% lower than our competitors, and things like revisions, refinements, and replacements are also lower than our competitors.
+Our lab fees are significantly lower than our competitors, and things like revisions, refinements, and replacements are also lower than our competitors.
 (See our treatment options for details.)

 Another difference is our system for shipping aligners.
 With our Unlimited case, instead of manufacturing all of the aligners for the case up front, we’ll send you “phases” of up to 12 sets of aligners at a time.
 Between phases, you can check the progress of your patient’s treatment and request revisions or refinements if necessary.

 Compliance Checkpoints™ are another ClearCorrect-exclusive feature.
 At certain points in your patient’s treatment, you’ll be able to verify whether your patient is regularly wearing the aligner by checking to see whether certain teeth are touching.
 You’ll receive a treatment plan telling you when and where to check.

 You don’t need to install specialized software to work with us — our treatment setups are web-based and should work in current versions of Internet Explorer, Chrome, Safari, and Firefox for Mac, Windows, iOS, and Android.

 There are other minor differences, such as our simplified IPR (we only recommend IPR in increments of 0.1, 0.2, or 0.3 mm).